fawazshohiebar/petroaddhub/content/collections/reusables/en/experience-legacy.md

   size: normal
   variant: full
 ---
-The Abu Dhabi International Hunting and Equestrian Exhibition (ADIHEX) is your gateway to experiencing Abu Dhabi’s rich heritage and traditions in hunting and equestrianism.
-Whether you’re a passionate enthusiast or simply curious about the region’s cultural legacy, ADIHEX invites you to explore a vibrant array of cultural exhibitions, thrilling competitions, and breathtaking traditional performances.
+The Abu Dhabi International Hunting and Equestrian Exhibition 2026 is your gateway to experiencing Abu Dhabi’s rich heritage and traditions in hunting, equestrianism, and cultural heritage.
+Whether you’re a passionate enthusiast or simply curious about the region’s legacy, ADIHEX 2026 invites you to explore a vibrant showcase of cultural exhibitions, thrilling competitions, and captivating traditional performances.

-Immerse yourself in live historical displays, discover innovative products across diverse sectors, and enjoy unique features that celebrate the region’s deep-rooted traditions.
-ADIHEX is your chance to connect with a living heritage and be part of a truly unforgettable experience.
+Immerse yourself in live historical displays, discover innovative products across diverse experiences, and enjoy unique features that highlight the region’s deep-rooted traditions.
+ADIHEX 2026 is your chance to connect with living heritage and be part of an unforgettable journey.